MohammedGhazaly/islami-application/README.md

 6. Themeing
 7. How to implement Light an Dark Mode
 8. Structuring the app for more cleaner code
+9. Using SharedPreferences  with Provider to store changes.

 #### Screens
 ![Alt text](1.png)